-(a) As part of its review procedure, the Commission or its agent shall employ or engage a private investigator to conduct a background investigation on each applicant sufficient to allow the Gaming Commission to make an eligibility determination under subsection 207 below.
-The investigator shall:

-(1) Verify the applicant's identity through items such as a social security card, drivers license, birth certificate, or passport;

-(2) Contact each personal and business reference provided in the License Application, when possible;

-(3) Obtain a personal credit check;

-(4) Conduct a civil history check;

-(5) Conduct a criminal history check via the submission of the applicant's fingerprints to the NIGC, and further obtain information from the appropriate court regarding past felony and/or misdemeanor convictions and criminal charges within the last ten years;

-(6) Inquire into any previous or existing business relationships with the gaming industry and Indian tribes by contacting the entities or tribes;

-(7) Verify the applicant's history and status with any licensing agency by contacting the agency; and

-(8) Take other appropriate steps to verify the accuracy of the information, focusing on problem areas noted.

-(b) The investigator shall create an investigative report noting the steps taken, information gained, potential problem areas, and disqualifying information.
+- (a) As part of its review procedure, the Commission or its agent shall employ or engage a private investigator to conduct a background investigation on each applicant sufficient to allow the Gaming Commission to make an eligibility determination under section 207 below.
+The investigator shall: - (1) Verify the applicant's identity through items such as a social security card, drivers license, birth certificate, or passport; - (2) Contact each personal and business reference provided in the License Application, when possible; - (3) Obtain a personal credit check; - (4) Conduct a civil history check; - (5) Conduct a criminal history check via the submission of the applicant's fingerprints to the NIGC, and further obtain information from the appropriate court regarding past felony and/or misdemeanor convictions and criminal charges within the last ten years; - (6) Inquire into any previous or existing business relationships with the gaming industry and Indian tribes by contacting the entities or tribes; - (7) Verify the applicant's history and status with any licensing agency by contacting the agency; and - (8) Take other appropriate steps to verify the accuracy of the information, focusing on problem areas noted. - (b) The investigator shall create an investigative report noting the steps taken, information gained, potential problem areas, and disqualifying information.

-(c) The Gaming Commission and its investigator shall promise to keep confidential the identity of each person interviewed in the course of the investigation, other than disclosure as required under Federal, Tribal, or State law.
+(c) The Gaming Commission and its investigator shall promise to keep confidential the identity of each person interviewed in the course of the investigation and shall not be disclosed to any persons who are not directly involved in the licensing and employment processes, other than disclosure as required under Federal, Tribal, or State law.